 1919 Morazán Statue

-Morazan statue park 1905 photo of Morazán Park with Morazán statue
+Morazan statue park 1905 photo of Morazán Park with Morazán monument.

 National Printing Works in Tegucigalpa based on authorization dated April 9, 1919.
 Valid from early 1919 and extended almost eighteen months past 4 years, until May 23, 1924!
 The fresh new issues never showed.